CRITERIA FOR WAC DESIGNATION

 - provide a short, clear, written description of each writing assignment and its evaluation criteria;

-- schedule writing assignments in such a way that allocates time for discussion of assignments, revision, and peer review;
+- provide a schedule for writing assignments that allocates class time for discussion of assignments, revision, and peer review;

-- devote class time to discussions about how to improve students' writing and to helping students understand how to complete and revise their responses to the writing assignments;
+- devote class time to discussions about how to complete, revise, and improve students' writing;

-- help students learn to read and comment on one another's papers, focusing primarily on substance, i.e., issues that would be addressed by global revision;
+- indicate that faculty will help students learn to read and comment on one another's papers, focusing primarily on substance, i.e., issues that would be addressed by global revision;

 - provide an explanation of how students will receive substantive feedback on graded assignments and drafts that students are required to revise;